Health Benefits of Smoothies and Juices

 How many calories are in a smoothie?

 Sugar based bought smoothies can reach to 300 calories per serving and even more, and so does milk or yogurt based smoothies.
-The solution: Prepare homemade smoothies with little or no sugar (or honey) or choose artificial sweetener – sucralose based, which is the most preferred health perspective.
+The solution: Prepare homemade smoothies with little or no sugar (or honey).

 Low calorie smoothies recipes: